nptscot/npt/report-utility-methods.md

 ## Trip origins and destinations

+Origins and destinations were assigned to administrative zones.
+Initially we used the larger Intermediate Zones, but we later switched to the smaller Data Zones.

-Origins and destinations were assigned based on Intermediate Zones.
-The trip origins were assumed to be people’s homes.
+The trip origins were assumed to be people’s homes, represented by Output Area centroids (OAs), the smallest geographical unit for which census data is available.

 The number of trips originating from each zone is therefore a function of the residential population of the zone, multiplied by the AADT for the given trip purpose.

-For shopping and leisure trips, we used Ordnance Survey Points of Interest (POIs) to identify potential trip destinations.
+For shopping and leisure trips, we used Ordnance Survey Points of Interest (POIs) to identify trip destinations.
 All of these POIs were assigned to the nearest point on a 500m grid, giving a density index for each grid point.
 The grid was clipped to avoid any destination points falling offshore.

 The POIs for shopping comprised any location classed as ‘Retail.’
 For leisure, they comprised locations classed as ‘Sport and Entertainment.’